About Karen Gan-Tay

 With a heart to disciple the nations, God has also divinely opened doors for her to serve as part of the team for the global movement called "4-14 window"(a missions movement seeking to advocate, reach and rescue 1.2 billion children in the age group of 4-14 years old, Gen Z) between 2010-2013, playing an active role in facilitating youth leaders from churches/ministries from almost 40 different nationalities, to start disciple-making movements of Gen Ys discipling Gen Zs.

-In 2012 she resigned as a full-time Director in CfaN and together with her husband,Jason Tay, they are pioneering and releasing organic church communities(organic=life-giving, creative nature of God vs inorganic, synthetic, man-made religiosity); committed to walking in obedience to (D)ivine Truth, (N)urturing authentic strong relationships in community & an (A)postolic heart of going and being the church where the lost are.
+In 2012 she resigned as a full-time Regional Director in CfaN and together with her husband,Jason Tay, they started pioneering and releasing organic church communities(organic=life-giving, creative nature of God vs inorganic, synthetic, man-made religiosity); committed to walking in obedience to (D)ivine Truth, (N)urturing authentic strong relationships in community & an (A)postolic heart of going and being the church where the lost are.
 (DNA - adapted from Neil Cole, author of Organic Church, Organic Discipleship, Church 3.0 etc).

 They also founded Missional Church Communities Network (MCCN) in Singapore, a relational network of like-minded organic/missional/house church communities focused on “multiplying disciples who make disciples” seeking to create disciple-making movements (DMM) in partnership with others.